On an average day, I take anywhere from 3 to 300 pictures of my dog, Banjo.

 Basic Supplies and Know-How

-First things first: If you want to start a pet photography business, you’re going to need some equipment and the knowledge to use it.
+First things first: You’re going to need some equipment and the knowledge to use it.

 If you’re just starting out, consider buying: